LLNL/.github/docs/index.rst

 LLNL RtD Template
 =================

-This documentation site and the files associated with it the `.github repo <https://github.com/LLNL/.github>`_ are designed to be used as a template for developers who are new to Read the Docs (RtD) documentation.
+This documentation site and the files associated with the `.github repo <https://github.com/LLNL/.github>`_ are designed to be used as a template for developers who are new to Read the Docs (RtD) documentation.

 .. toctree::
    :maxdepth: 2